***Updated March 2020***

 The new All American collection draws its inspiration from the rich heritage of the Conklin brand, which was purchased and revived by Yafa in 2009.
 The rebooted All American is manufactured overseas, assembled and distributed from Canoga Park, California, and pays tribute to its roots with a “Toledo, Ohio” engraving on its nib and barrel.

-The All American comes in three different resins: Sunburst Orange, Tortoiseshell, and Yellowstone.
-They’re turned from solid cast-resins that give the material a beautiful depth and pearlescence.
+The All American currently comes in seven different resins: Raven Black, Southwest Turquoise, Tortoiseshell, Brownstone, Lapis Blue, Old Glory, and Yellowstone.
+They’re turned from solid cast-resins that give the material a beautiful depth.

 |Conklin All American (left to right: Tortoiseshell, Yellowstone, Sunburst Orange)|

-Available in fine, medium, and 1.1mm stub nibs, the stainless steel nibs are smooth with some light feedback, and write fairly wet (especially the stub).
-The fine and medium are two-tone with a crescent-shaped breather hole, the stub is all polished-steel with a round breather hole.
-We’re really not sure why they’re different, that’s just how they’re coming!
+Available in nib sizes from extra fine to 1.1mm stub nibs, and the Conklin Omniflex nib, the stainless steel nibs are smooth with some light feedback, and write fairly wet (especially the stub).
+The nibs are currently made by JoWo, and come in various finishes to match the pens.
 If you’re familiar with the Conklin Duragraph, they have the exact same nib and feed here, so it’ll be an identical writing experience.

 The pen is a pretty good weight at 31g, and large overall.
 It’s going to be a comfortable pen for large-handed folks, similar in size to an Edison Collier.
 It is a screw-cap that pushed on to post the cap on the back of the pen, though because it’s such a large pen the posting will back-weight the pen pretty well.
 It’s likely that you’ll want to write with it unposted.